genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 In system terms, evaluators enable you to connect event handlers to two different kinds of event: dynamic and static (cron rules).

-1. __Dynamic Rules__, which are defined as [groovy expression](https://groovy-lang.org/syntax.html), which respond to changes to database table entries, and
+1. __Cron Rules__, which are scheduling rules; these are defined as [standard cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression).
-2. __Cron Rules__, which are scheduling rules; these are defined as [standard cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression).
+2. __Dynamic Rules__, also known as Dynamic Events, are defined as [groovy expression](https://groovy-lang.org/syntax.html), which respond to changes to database table entries.

-In both cases, you define the rule in a table in the database: DYNAMIC_RULES for dynamic rules and CRON_RULES for static rules.
+In both cases, you define the rule in a table in the database: CRON_RULES for static rules and DYNAMIC_RULES for dynamic rules.

 ### Cron rules (static events)​